AllenLi0110/open-camp-backend-course/w1-assignment/protocol-research/choosing-the-best-protocol-for-location-check-ins.md

 This document analyzes the AT Protocol as a potential foundation for a new product: a location check-in application, similar to Foursquare/Swarm, featuring GPS coordinates, photos, and a global news feed.
 This analysis compares the AT Protocol with ActivityPub, examining the strengths, weaknesses, opportunities, and SWOT of each for the project's needs.
 It ends with a recommendation to use the AT Protocol, along with potential risks and suggestions.

+User needs and expectations for the location check-in application:

+1. Users can create a location check-in post with optional GPS coordinates.
+2. When posting, users can optionally attach a photo.
+3. A global newsfeed displays all user posts (check-ins).

 ## Overview of AT Protocol & ActivityPub

 ### AT Protocol